zombodb/zombodb/CITUS-SUPPORT.md

 ### ZomboDB features that don't work

-There's quite a large list of ZomboDB features that don't (yet) work under citus.
+There's quite a large list of ZomboDB features that don't (yet) work under Citus.

 Rather than list them individually, the answer is basically any SQL-level function that starts with `zdb_` and executes a query.
 This includes functions like `zdb_estimate_count()` and `zdb_tally()`.